PLMir/tutorial/README.md

 # tutorial
-Some files for a tutorial
+Some files for a tutorial on how to use git and GitHub